nol-alb/ClinicalClassifier/README.md

 # ClinicalClassifier
-Deep Learning Models and Data for identification of clinical classifier terms fro Electronic Health Records [EHR] related to Cardiology.
+Deep Learning Models and Datasets for identification of clinical classifier terms fro Electronic Health Records [EHR] related to Cardiology.
 Worked on as a project during internship at Numen Health.